glamboyosa/unkeygoratelimit/readme.md

 Global ratelimiting built for the modern web, now for Go.

-The `unkeygoratelimit` package provides functionality to interact with the Unkey Rate Limiter API.
+The `unkeygoratelimit` package provides functionality to interact with the [Unkey Rate Limit API](https://www.unkey.com/blog/introducing-ratelimiting).
 It allows you to check rate limits and handle rate limiting with customizable options and timeouts.

 ## Getting Started